-1.2.7 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.3 above, the characteristics of aeronautical non-GSO ESIMss with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part II of Annex 1 and publish the results of such examination in the BR IFIC;
+1.2.4 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.3 above, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part II of Annex 1 and publish the results of such examination in the BR IFIC;

-1.2.8 that, if the BR is unable to examine, in accordance with resolves 1.2.535 above, non-GSO aeronautical ESIMss with respect to conformity with the limits specified in Part II of Annex 1, the notifying administration shall send to BR a commitment to ensure that the aeronautical non-GSO ESIMss comply with those limits;
+1.2.5 that, if the BR is unable to examine, in accordance with resolves 1.2.5 above, non-GSO aeronautical ESIMs with respect to conformity with the limits specified in Part II of Annex 1, the notifying administration shall send to BR a commitment to ensure that the aeronautical non-GSO ESIMs comply with those limits;

-1.2.9 that BR shall formulate a qualified favourable finding under No. 11.31 with respect to the limits contained in Part II of Annex 1, if resolves 1.2.6 is applied successfully, otherwise the BR shall formulate an unfavourable finding;
+1.2.6 that BR shall formulate a qualified favourable finding under No. 11.31 with respect to the limits contained in Part II of Annex 1, if resolves 1.2.5 is applied successfully, otherwise the BR shall formulate an unfavourable finding;

-1.2.10 that, after the application of resolves 1.2.6 and 1.2.7 successfully, once the methodology to examine the characteristics of aeronautical ESIMsss with respect to conformity with the pfd limits on the Earth’s surface specified in Part II of Annex 1 is available, resolves 1.2.5 shall be applied by the Bureau.
+1.2.7 that, after the application of resolves 1.2.6 and 1.2.7 successfully, once the methodology to examine the characteristics of aeronautical ESIMs with respect to conformity with the pfd limits on the Earth’s surface specified in Part II of Annex 1 is available, resolves 1.2.5 shall be applied by the Bureau.

-2 that non-GSO ESIMss shall not be used or relied upon for safety-of-life applications;
+2 that non-GSO ESIMs shall not be used or relied upon for safety-of-life applications;

-3 that the operation of non-GSO ESIMss within the territory, including territorial waters and territorial airspace of an administration shall be carried out only if authorized by that administration

-4 that the operation of non-GSO ESIMss within the territory, including territorial waters and / airspace under the jurisdiction of any administration shall be carried out only if a licence according to No. 18.1 of the Radio Regulations of that administration is obtained;
+3 that the operation of non-GSO ESIMs within the territory, including territorial waters and territorial airspace of an administration shall be carried out only if a licence according to No. 18.1 of the Radio Regulations of that administration is obtained;

-5 that the notifying administrations of those non-GSO FSS systems with which non-GSO ESIMss in the frequency bands detailed in considering a) above are intended to operate shall submit a commitment to the Bureau to undertake, to immediately eliminate the unacceptable interference upon receiving a report of unacceptable interference (see resolves 6);
+4 that the notifying administrations of those non-GSO FSS systems with which non-GSO ESIMs in the frequency bands detailed in considering a) above are intended to operate shall submit a commitment to the Bureau to undertake, to immediately eliminate the unacceptable interference upon receiving a report of unacceptable interference (see resolves 5);

-6 that the administration responsible for the non-GSO FSS satellite system with which non-GSO ESIMss communicate shall ensure:
+5 that the notifying administration of the non-GSO FSS satellite system with which non-GSO ESIMs communicate shall ensure:

-6.1 that all necessary measures are taken so that non-GSO ESIMss are subject to permanent monitoring and control by a network control and monitoring centre (NCMC) or equivalent facility in order to comply with the provisions in this Resolution, and are capable of receiving and acting upon at least “enable transmission” and “disable transmission” commands from the NCMC or equivalent facility;
+5.1 that all necessary measures are taken so that non-GSO ESIMs are subject to permanent monitoring and control by a network control and monitoring centre (NCMC) or equivalent facility in order to comply with the provisions in this Resolution, and are capable of receiving and acting upon at least “enable transmission” and “disable transmission” commands from the NCMC or equivalent facility;

-6.2 that measures, when required, shall be taken to limit the operation of non-GSO ESIMss in the territory, including territorial waters and territorial airspace, under the jurisdiction of the administrations authorizing non-GSO ESIMss;
+5.2 that measures, when required, shall be taken to limit the operation of non-GSO ESIMs in the territory, including territorial waters and territorial airspace, under the jurisdiction of the administrations authorizing non-GSO ESIMs;

-6.3 that a permanent point of contact shall be designated and provided by the notifying administration of the non-GSO FSS satellite systems with which the above-mentioned non-GSO ESIMss communicate for the purpose of tracing any suspected cases of unacceptable interference from non-GSO ESIMss and to immediately respond to requests from the focal point of the authorizing administration;
+5.3 that a permanent point of contact shall be designated and provided by the notifying administration of the non-GSO FSS satellite systems with which the above-mentioned non-GSO ESIMs communicate for the purpose of tracing any suspected cases of unacceptable interference from non-GSO ESIMs and to immediately respond to requests from the focal point of the authorizing administration;

-7 that in case of unacceptable interference caused by any type of non-GSO ESIMss:
+6 that in case of unacceptable interference caused by any type of non-GSO ESIMs: